I KNOW WHAT YOU DID LAST SUMMER

 Director Jim Gillespie made his directorial debut with I Know What You Did Last Summer and subsequently went onto make the psycho-thriller D-Tox (2002) and the voodoo film Venom (2005), although neither of these enjoyed the success of this film.

 I Know What You Did Last Summer was based on a 1973 novel by American writer Lois Duncan who writes thrillers and sometimes horror for young adults.
+Duncan was unimpressed with the film, citing the fact that her thriller had been taken over by the horror elements (in the book, the group ran down a child).
 Lois Duncans novels have also been adapted to the screen with Wes Cravens Summer of Fear/Stranger in Our House (tv movie, 1978), Killing Mr Griffin (tv movie, 1997), Ive Been Waiting For You (tv movie, 1998) and Stranger With My Face (tv movie, 2009).